abhiyagupta/E2EMLOps/README_Lambda.md

 cdk bootstrap aws://*12 digit aws acc id*/ap-south-1 cdk deploy --require-approval=never
 ```
-this will create : CHECK AWS CONSOLE
+this will create : CHECK AWS CONSOLE FOR URL
 - cdktoolkit & gradiolambdafn stacks in AWS cloud formation
 - in lambda, this will create a emlolambdafunction
 - aws-->lambda--> manage
 - in lambda function, check function url.
 - paste function url in chrome to see deployed end result
+- remember, for aws lambda it is cold start, so it will tke some time for URL to load

 destroy/stop
 ```